10DLC Registration Best Practice and Guide

 Use Case Description

 Must be able to tell the intended purpose of the overall messages.
-Your description should answer the questions:
+Your description

-1. Who are you
+1. Who you are

 2. Who do you want to reach